-Located in the picturesque Pustertal Valley, Kronplatz is considered by some to be Europe's best-kept skiing secret.
+Located in the picturesque Pustertal valley, the Kronplatz region is considered by some to be Europe's best-kept skiing secret.
 Offering mainly beginner and intermediate terrain there is 119km of pistes to enjoy for everyone in the family.
 At the centre of the quiet village of San Vigilio is the town's beautiful church, encircling there are a small number of shops, some great restaurants and one après ski bar.

 In mid-January, the world's best skiers descend on the resort as the Women's World Cup visit.

 Blue Runs: 52km

 Black Runs: 25km

 Unlike most ski areas where the lifts all start in one main hub and diverge as they head up the mountain, the Kronplatz region is made up of small surrounding villages, which converge at the top of the mountain.
 The ski area then surrounds the entire mountain and guests can descend on long, cruising runs, the whole way down there are superb views over the Dolomites UNESCO World Heritage Site.
 Tuesday through Saturday the resort also offers night-time skiing across four slopes.

 The Snowpark Kronplatz-Plan de Corones is situated between the Belvedere and Plateau slopes.
 The park features four different lines: an easy line featuring kickers and boxes, a medium rail line, a medium kicker line and a family fun line with banked turns, tunnels, and the new F-tech family fun boxes.
 The Korer Park is built specifically for kids and has six features for them to learn and develop their skills.

 With many ski schools and instructors to choose between, there really is something for everybody.

 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.